Bazz-B/Bazz-B/README.md

 # 💫 About Me:
-👀 I’m currently working on machine learning project<br><br>📖 I'm currenrtly learing more about supervised learning and unsurpervised learning<br><br>🍛 Love spicy food and read mangaaa<br><br>🐱 Love cats especially orange tabby cats
+👀 I’m currently working on machine learning project.
+My aim to create at least one project for each subproject !!<br><br>📖 I'm currenrtly learing more about supervised learning and unsurpervised learning<br><br>🍛 Love spicy food and read mangaaa<br><br>🐱 Love cats especially orange tabby cats

 ## 🌐 Socials: